MohamedHossam11/RutheniumPrices/README.md

 # RutheniumPrices
 # To install dependencies:

-run in the terminal inside the project folder ---> 'pip3 install -r requirements.txt' This project should be run by jupyter so it's among the dependencies Full dependencies list: tensorflow ,requests ,datetime ,notebook ,jupyter
+run in the terminal inside the project folder ---> 'pip3 install -r requirements.txt' \n This project should be run by jupyter so it's among the dependencies \n Full dependencies list: tensorflow ,requests ,datetime ,notebook ,jupyter